-This webinar will explore unique approaches used by two states to address these challenges.
-Panelists will discuss Maryland’s efforts to provide cross-systems community intervention strategies through Baltimore’s Tuerk House and Alabama’s approach to divert individuals experiencing SUD or mental health crises away from hospitalization or arrest.
+This webinar explores unique approaches used by two states to address these challenges.
+Panelists discuss Maryland’s efforts to provide cross-systems community intervention strategies through Baltimore’s Tuerk House and Alabama’s approach to divert individuals experiencing SUD or mental health crises away from hospitalization or arrest.

 - Kimberly Boswell, Commissioner, Alabama Department of Mental Health